romrawinjp/romrawinjp.github.io/content/projects/wish_star.md

 ![wish star](https://i.ytimg.com/vi/qf44DJ8-a5k/maxresdefault.jpg)

-I fell in love with this character in one of Disney's 100th anniversary movies!
+I fell in love with this character so much, star, in one of Disney's 100th anniversary movies!

-This star is also beginner friendly to crochet.
-I want everyone to have their own wish-star.
+For crochet pattern, this star is also beginner friendly to crochet.
+I want everyone to have their own wishing star.
 Let's do it!

 ![disney star](/images/project/crochet/disney_wish_star.jpg)
 Warning - this is a prototype 1, the look now might be little spooky :D.